thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 - If `update-checkout` failed, double-check that the absolute path to your working directory does not have non-ASCII characters.
-- Before running `update-checkout`, double-check that `swift` is the only repository inside the `swift-project` directory.
+- Before running `update-checkout`, double-check that `language` is the only repository inside the `language-project` directory.
 Otherwise, `update-checkout` may not clone the necessary dependencies.

 ## Installing dependencies